EuPathDB/MicrobiomeWorkflow/doc/pmacs-operations.md

 ## Nextflow workflows

 ### Download pipelines
+The ReFlow workflow pulls a newest version of the pipeline.
 To see what you have installed:

 ```
 nextflow list
 ```

-To pull our dependencies:
+To pull dependencies by hand:

 ```
 nextflow pull VEupathDB/humann-nextflow